 If this is not successful you can make a formal appeal to the Social Welfare Appeals Office.
 At each stage you should appeal a decision/request a review within 21 days of the date that the initial decision has been made.

-If you require any assistance or support in contesting any decision or in making an appeal to the Social Welfare Appeals Office please contact the INOU on (01) 856 0088 or by e-mail: welfare@inou.ie
+If you require any assistance or support in contesting any decision or in making an appeal to the Social Welfare Appeals Office please contact the INOU on (01) 856 0088 or by e-mail: welfare@inou.ie.

-You cannot take a further appeal to Social Welfare Appeals for Exceptional Needs Payments or Urgent Needs Payments.
+You cannot appeal the refusal of an Exceptional Needs Payments or Urgent Needs Payments to the Social Welfare Appeals Office.